oliv5/cmUpdater/README.md

 -Prompts you at every step of the way

-If you only want to download updates and backup your phone, look here: https://github.com/heavyhdx/cmdownloader
+If you only want to download updates and backup your device, look here: https://github.com/heavyhdx/cmdownloader

 #Requirements

--Your phone needs to be connected to your PC via USB
+-Your device needs to be connected to your PC via USB

 -Android ADB-tools have to be installed and set up properly (meaning globally available on Windows)